Umuzi-org/ACN-syllabus/content/k8s/fluxcd/setup-postgresql-backend/_index.md

 tags:
 - kubernetes
 - fluxcd
-title: Setup postgressql backend
+title: Setup postgresql backend

 ---

-# Setup postgressql backend
+## Setup postgresql backend

 When no flags are used when starting k3s it uses a sqlite backend that's not very stable and quickly fails.
 To give us a more sturdy backend let's use postgressql instead.